First published 17 April

 Will a mortgage payment holiday affect my credit rating?

-That said, banks consider wider factors when deciding whether or not to lend – such as the balance of your mortgage debt over time – which can impact your chances of being accepted.
-In short, the decision to apply for a payment holiday should not be taken lightly.
+However, banks consider wider factors when deciding whether or not to lend – such as the balance of your mortgage debt over time – which could impact your chances of being accepted.

 Our credit score partner TransUnion also adds that you should always make sure your lender records it properly on your credit file.